 But as the amount of physical activity decreased, the risk for premature death increased.

-He emphasized the message about "moving more," suggesting that people should walk as much as they can and that if they do need to sit for prolonged periods, they should break up those periods with short bursts of activity, such as walking for 5 minutes every hour.
+He emphasised the message about "moving more," suggesting that people should walk as much as they can and that if they do need to sit for prolonged periods, they should break up those periods with short bursts of activity, such as walking for 5 minutes every hour.